MicrosoftDocs/azure-devops-docs/docs/boards/github/troubleshoot-github-connection.md

 The Azure Boards-GitHub integration relies on various authentication protocols to support the connection.
 Changes to a user's permission scope or authentication credentials can cause revocation of the GitHub repositories connected to Azure Boards.

-For an overview of the integration that the Azure Boards app for GitHub supports, see [Azure Boards-GitHub integration overview](index.md).
+For an overview of the integration that the Azure Boards app for GitHub supports, see [Azure Boards-GitHub integration](index.md).

 ## Supported authentication options